run2bizdocs/docs-1/en-us/docs/faq.md

     1. Access the Group Registration feature by navigating in the main menu Access and Permission > Group.
 The group registration screen will be displayed, displaying the contracts;
     2. Make the registration of the group of 1st level, if not registered, and proceed with the completion of the fields;
     3. If the 1st level group is already registered in the system, carry out the group search and obtain their identification number (ID);
     4. After obtaining the 1st level group ID, access the CITSmart Parameters feature by navigating through the main menu.
-Parameterization > Parameters CITSmart.
+Parameterization > Parameters CITSmart;
-    5. The CITSmart Parameters screen appears, click the CITSmart Parameters Search tab
+    5. The CITSmart Parameters screen appears, click the CITSmart Parameters Search tab;
-    6. Perform the search for parameter "9 - Group ID Level 1"
+    6. Perform the search for parameter "9 - Group ID Level 1";
-    7. Select the same.
+    7. Select the same;
-    8. The parameter registration screen with the contents of the selected record will be displayed, in the value field, enter the identification number (ID) of the 1st level group
+    8. The parameter registration screen with the contents of the selected record will be displayed, in the value field, enter the identification number (ID) of the 1st level group;
     9. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit.

     RULE: after setting the parameter, when registering a Service Request/Incident, if you have not informed the group to service the service, the group will be scaled, which was defined in the parameter For 1st level service.